Firpo7/Automate-a-RE-challenge-for-Beginners/README.md

 p/x $edx^51                     # print the hex value of edx^51
-set $eax = $edx                 # set eax = edx so that it can pass the compare continue                        # continue the execution, if it's all right it will hit the breakpoint 34 times end                             # end of list of commands
+set $eax = $edx                 # set eax = edx so that it can pass the compare continue                        # continue the execution, it will hit the breakpoint 34 times end                             # end of list of commands

 run                             # start the execution
 ```

-Remember to input a random string which has lenght >= 34, if it's shorter it will end before the compare, if it's longer no problem in fact the fgets will take only 35 chars.
+Remember to input a random string which has lenght >= 34: if it's shorter, it will end before the comparison.
+On the other hand, the fgets accept the first 35 char (with the \n), hence all the strings longer than the fixed bound will be truncated.

-The output this script will be the list of all values in edx:
+The output of this script isthe list of all values in edx:
 ```
 $1 = 0x2
 $2 = 0x5d